The Quick Guide to Cloud Computing for Law Firms

 Top-notch security

-You have a duty to keep your clients’ data secure.
+You must keep your client’s data secure.
 Make sure that any vendor you work with provides the highest standards of security for your practice, including:

 • Encryption.
 Ask your vendor about data encryption to ensure client and firm information stays confidential.